lauracriss52/PHP-MVC-CRUD/README.md

 #### DESCRIPTION:

-This is a CRUD practice implementing MVC with a basic Front Controller and a basic Active Records.
+This is a practice where I explore some techniques to create a basic MVC framework.

 #### INSTALATION: